 All of this information may seem overwhelming but know that most schools and universities provide free tax assistance to students.
 Organizations like Arrive have plenty of blogs, resources and webinars to help you be better informed and set you up for success in Canada!

-Shikha Bhuchar (Co-founder, Arrive), Chantelle Duarte Monteiro (Manager – RBC On Campus – UofT), and Jainy Tong (Product Lead, Prepped, RBC Ventures) will walk you through how to set yourself up for academic success, with tips for student life and finances.
+Making the most of your student life, finances and academic career in Canada.Join Shikha Bhuchar (Co-founder, Arrive), Chantelle Duarte Monteiro (Manager – RBC On Campus – UofT), and Jainy Tong (Product Lead, Prepped, RBC Ventures) as they walk you through how to set yourself up for academic success, with tips for student life and finances.

 * Based on market capitalization